 The Student Advocacy Resource Center (SARC) offers a number of training opportunities in support of a safe and welcoming campus environment.
 We use these training curricula as one of the ways SARC connects with our students.
 Faculty have actively supported this ongoing effort by inviting SARC to teach a class--either when the curriculum lends itself to our particular expertise, or when faculty are otherwise unable to meet with their students on a particular day/time.
-Upon request, we will teach a class for you.
-See the descriptions below for more info, or jump over to the request form right now!
+Upon request, we will teach a class for you, in person (depending on social distancing capabilities) or via Zoom.
+Most trainings are between 50-90 minutes.
+See the descriptions below for more info.

 Is your organization interested in training from SARC?
 We offer training across campus to student groups, departments, colleges and other organizations.
-Click here to fill out a form so we can connect with you!
+To request a training, please email SARC at email@example.com with the following information:

 Training Topics Currently Available:

 Bystander Intervention: How to Intervene to Stop Sexual Assault

 Bystanders are individuals who witness emergencies, criminal events or situations where others may be hurt and have the opportunity to provide assistance, do nothing, or contribute to the negative behavior.
 Pro-social bystanders are individuals whose behaviors intervene in ways that impact the outcome positively.
 Through our Bystander Intervention Training, individuals learn practical techniques to successfully intervene when they see others in danger.
 This training is required for all incoming students so they've probably already been exposed to this content.